sdaume/r-course-module-3/slides/textmining-module.md

 -   Which latent topics exists?
 -   How promiment are they?
--   Is the topic prevalence influence by document variables?
+-   Is the topic prevalence influenced by document variables?
 -   How are topics related?

 ## Create a document corpus